Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 • Make a comparison of your loan amount and its interest rate, and check if it is at par with the market interest rates for similar loans.

-• Ask your dealer if there was any commission included in your agreement and how much it is.
+• Ask your dealer if included in your agreement and how much it is.
 Asking your dealer directly gives you a straight answer.

 Should you find out that the dealer received a commission that wasn’t disclosed to you and directly impacted your loan’s interest rate or terms, this could be a solid basis for a mis-sold claim.